EvickaStudio/24-Fire-REST-API/README.md

 # FireAPI

-FireAPI is a Python wrapper for the 24Fire REST API that allows you to control basic functions of a KVM server with a private API key.
-The wrapper provides the following features:
+FireAPI is a Python library designed to serve as a wrapper for the 24Fire REST API.
+It enables you to perform basic operations on a KVM server using a private API key.
+The library offers functionalities like:

 - Get server configuration
 - Get server status